meizabel/documentation/concepts.md

 **Event Bus**

 ** Process Manager** — is a piece of code that coordinates and routes messages between bounded contexts and aggregates.
-The term is grabbed from [CQRS Journey](https://msdn.microsoft.com/en-us/library/jj554200.aspx) book.
+You may find a broader explanation of this term  in [CQRS Journey](https://msdn.microsoft.com/en-us/library/jj591569.aspx) book.
 A process manager gives a single place where the routing is defined.

 **Process Manager Repository** manages communications between Command Bus and Process Manager.
 It also processes events from the Event Bus.